jwagstaff/OmniHelp/_drafts/2017-10-04-navigating-the-user-dashboard.md

 Shortcuts Menu*.
 The following can be accessible from this handy menu:

 	1. Username        --     takes you to your Omnibuilds Dashboard
-	2. New Project     --     Creates a new Project
+	2. New Project     --     Creates a new Project Design
 	3. My Account      --     takes you to the account settings page
 	4. Logout          --     Logs you out of your account